 The health care complexity can make operating physician practices IN regular terms at times of challenge.
 Later, add additional requirements, rules, and government regulations.
 As a result, you have a billing nightmare identified as an FQHC or RHC.

-For the big money, many physicians have considered opening FQHC or RHC.
-But before you go for opening an FQHC or RHC, it is important to understand what they mean.
-So, in this article, the main focus is on differentiating FQHC and RHC.
+For big money, many physicians have considered opening FQHC or RHC.
+But before opening an FQHC or RHC, it is important to understand what they mean.
+So, in this article, the main focus is differentiating FQHC and RHC.

 FQHC vs RHC

 The abbreviation for Federally Qualified Health Center is FQHC.
-Approximately there is a total of 1,124 clinics of FQHC with each could have multiple sites which are spread across the US.
+Approximately there are 1,124 clinics of FQHC, each having multiple sites spread across the US.

 The chief purpose of the FQHC program is to enhance the primary care services provided in unreserved rural and urban communities.

 The abbreviation for Rural Health Center is RHC.
 Today, approximately 4,000 clinics of RHC are spread throughout the US.
-They are located in non-urbanized and underserved areas which are defined by the Census Bureau of US.
+They are located in non-urbanized and underserved areas, which the US Census Bureau defines.

 They are responsible for submitting certain claims in a format of professional claims.